 - Grading scale (if different than 4.0 scale)

 - Degree conferral date (if degree granted)

-- TOEFL, IELTS, or PTE scores: These scores are required only if your native language is not English and you did not receive the equivalent of a four-year US undergraduate degree in which the main language of instruction was English.
+These scores are required only if your native language is not English and you did not receive the equivalent of a four-year US undergraduate degree in which the main language of instruction was English.
 In order to apply for the program, you must have a minimum TOEFL score of 100.

 Please note: All applicants must be US citizens or permanent residents living in the United States for the duration of the program.
 Students living outside of the United States are not eligible for the program at this time.

-- Application Fee: A $75 application fee is required upon submission of your application and can be paid using any major credit card.
-If you submit by the priority deadline, the application fee will be reduced to $45.
+A $75 non-refundable application fee is required upon submission of your application and can be paid using any major credit card.
+If you submit by the priority deadline, the non-refundable application fee will be reduced to $45.